Lbqds/eclair/docs/Advanced.md

 Not only is there a delay before the channel balance gets refunded, but if the exception was due to some misconfiguration or bug in eclair that affects all channels, we risk force-closing all channels.

 This is why an alternative behavior is to simply log an error and stop the node.
-Note that if you don't closely monitor your node, there is a risk that your peers take advantage of the downtime to try to cheat and publish a revoked commitment.
-Additionally, while there is no known way of triggering an internal error in eclair from the outside, there may very well be a bug that allows that, which could be used as a way to remotely stop the node (with the default behavior, this would "only" cause a local force-close of the channel).
+Note that if you don't closely monitor your node, there is a risk that your peers take advantage of the downtime to try and cheat by publishing a revoked commitment.
+Additionally, while there is no known way of triggering an internal error in eclair from the outside, there may very well be a bug that allows just that, which could be used as a way to remotely stop the node (with the default behavior, it would "only" cause a local force-close of the channel).

 The alternate strategy can be configured by setting `eclair.unhandled-exception-strategy=stop`  (see [`reference.conf`](https://github.com/ACINQ/eclair/blob/master/eclair-core/src/main/resources/reference.conf)).